Bridging the Divide: Integrating React and Vue into Laravel Livewire with MingleJS

 php artisan make:mingle ReactMessage

 This creates two files: ReactMessage.php and ReactMessage.jsx.
-The .jsx file contains your frontend logic.
+The file acts as the controller, while the .jsx file contains your frontend logic.

 2. The PHP Logic (Data Provider)